How Security Teams Can Gain Visibility and Control Over Claude Code AI Agents

 Claude Code, Anthropic's advanced AI coding agent, represents this new class of autonomous software entities.
 Unlike traditional applications that follow predetermined code paths, these AI agents possess the ability to read files, execute shell commands, call external APIs, and make real-time decisions about system interactions.
 They operate with a level of autonomy that traditional security controls weren't designed to handle.

-Ceros addresses this challenge through a multi-layered approach that provides comprehensive monitoring and control over AI agent activities.
-The platform operates at the intersection of network security, application performance monitoring, and behavioral analysis.
+Addressing this challenge requires a multi-layered approach that provides comprehensive monitoring and control over AI agent activities.
+An effective solution would need to operate at the intersection of network security, application performance monitoring, and behavioral analysis.

 - File System Monitoring: Tracking which files agents access, modify, or create, with detailed logging of permission escalations